Welcome to the Kentucky Safety and Prevention Alignment Network web site!

 This web site is currently under construction.
 We will be adding additional content regularly.
 Please check the site regularly to see our latest additions.

-The next KSPAN meeting date will be September 26th, 2014, please take a moment to mark your calendar for Friday, September 26th, 2014 from 10:00am to 4:00pm.
-This will be our thrid quarterly KSPAN meeting for 2014.
-The KSPAN Executive Committee meeting will also be held on September 26th, 2014 from 9:00am to 10:00am.
+The next KSPAN meeting date will be December 4, 2014, please take a moment to mark your calendar for Thursday, December 4, 2014 from 10:00am to 4:00pm.
+This will be our Fourth quarterly KSPAN meeting for 2014.
+The KSPAN Executive Committee meeting will also be held on December 4th, 2014 from 9:00am to 10:00am.
 This is an open meeting and all are welcomed to attend!

 The meeting location will be the training room at Kentucky Association of Counties (KACo) 400 Englewood Drive Frankfort, KY 40601.
-Please click on the LINK and register if you plan to attend or go to https://kspan.doodle.com/pczen5mm78hcsfvu.
-Lunches are being provided free by the National Safety Council.
-Please register as it allows us to know how many lunches to order.
 Please be sure to go to the end of Englewood Drive and follow the signs to park in the Training Parking Area.
 You will enter through the basement to access the training facility.

 click HERE for larger version